silnrsi/font-lateef/documentation/source/design.md

 fontversion: 4.400
 ---

 Lateef provides a &#x201c;simplified&#x201d; rendering of Arabic script, using basic connecting glyphs but not including a wide variety of additional ligatures or contextual alternates (only the required lam-alef ligatures).
 This simplified style is often preferred for clarity, especially in non-Arabic languages.
+The Latin letters are a subset of the [Crimson Pro](https://github.com/Fonthausen/CrimsonPro) font.

 Seven weights for this typeface family are included: